petersulyok/smfc/README.md

 Note: `smfc v3.8.0` and previous versions implemented _Swapped Zones_ feature to swap IPMI zone 0 and 1.
 From `smfc v4.0.0` the IPMI zones can be assigned freely to fan controllers providing more freedom and convince for the user (see `ipmi_zone=` parameter for more detail).

-In `smfc`, temperature-driven fan controllers have the following control logic:
+In `smfc`, a temperature-driven fan controller implements the following control logic:

  1. it reads the zone's temperature
  2. it calculates a new fan level based on the user-defined control function and the temperature value of the zone